-Corinne Olympios Will Return For The 'Bachelor In Paradise' Reunion Special
+Corinne Olympios Is Returning To 'Bachelor In Paradise'

 If you're a fan of a certain blonde breakout star of Nick Viall's Bachelor season, then you'll be happy to hear that Corinne Olympios will appear in a Bachelor In Paradise reunion special, according to a statement she released to Bustle on Wednesday.
 This may come as a surprise, since the former Bachelor contestant previouslty said that she wouldn't be participating in the season at all, but it makes sense for a variety of reasons.
 “I am very happy to be appearing on the Bachelor In Paradise special,” she said to the publication.
 Days earlier, DeMario Jackson also told TMZ that "I’m doing the Men Tell All for The Bachelorette and I’ll be doing Paradise as well."
 With these appearances, both contestants will have the opportunity to speak their truths and find closure after the investigation that halted production.